 The System Monitor ADC has six dedicated pins (see Figure 4).
 Two of these pins provide a dedicated high-bandwidth, differential analog-input channel (V_P , V_N).
 Another two pins are used to access an external reference voltage (V{REFP} , V{REFN}).
 By using an external reference device, a reference voltage with a low-temperature coefficient ($<50~\text{ppm}/^\circ\text{C}$) can be supplied.
+This voltage is used to provide stable and accurate measurements over a wide temperature range.
+An internal reference circuit can also be selected by connecting V{REFN} and V{REFP} to analog ground (AGND).
+This internal reference is typically less accurate over a wide temperature range than an external reference.
+Performance using the internal reference circuit is specified in the Virtex-6 FPGA Data Sheet.
+For the most accurate measurements, an external reference IC is recommended.

-This voltage is used to provide stable and accurate measurements over a wide temperature range and to calibrate the on-chip supply sensors.
-The external reference voltage can also be used to provide a clean ADC analog supply (see "Application Guidelines," page 48).
-The remaining analog pins (AV{DD} and AV{SS}) are used to decouple the power supply for the ADC analog circuits and provide a local analog ground return for the ADC circuitry.
-The System Monitor connection diagram is shown in Figure 4.
+The remaining analog pins (AV{DD} and AV{SS}) are used to decouple the power supply for the ADC analog circuits and provide a local AGND return for the ADC circuitry.
+The System Monitor connection diagrams (using the on-chip and external reference) are shown in Figure 4.
+For a more detailed discussion of required power supply connections and PC Board layout, see Application Guidelines, page 45.